Sienci-Labs/Resources/lmmk2/the-basics/lmk2-dust-collection.md

 ### Fixed vs. Adjustable Dust Shoes

 The design of your dust shoe can greatly affect how well it collects dust for you particular application.
-There are hundreds of different designs for dust shoes, however, one of the largest differentiators is whether it is fixed or adjustable.
+There are hundreds of different designs for dust shoes, however, one of the largest differentiators is whether it is **fixed or adjustable**.
 These two styles are also sometimes referred to as Z-axis dependent / bound / tethered vs. Z-axis independent / unbound / free.

 Whether a dust shoe is fixed or adjustable depends on how it’s mounted:

-- A fixed-style dust shoe is mounted to the Z-axis or the router body on the CNC.
+- A **fixed-style** dust shoe is mounted to the Z-axis or the router body on the CNC.
 This means that when the Z-axis moves up or down during cutting the dust shoe moves up and down with it.

 ![](/_images/_lmmk2/_the-basics/lmk2_dust_boot_fixed.jpg "Source - https://community.carbide3d.com/t/hall-of-dust-shoes/7717/20?page=2, https://maniacallabs.com/2019/02/25/CNC-dust-boot-for-dewalt-router/"){.aligncenter .size-medium}

-- An adjustable-style dust shoe is typically mounted to the X-axis of the CNC.
-This means that it never moves unless you change it's height, allowing the Z-axis to raise and plunge during cutting while the dust shoe stays in the spot you set it.
-It can be secured with a couple bolts as in the left image, or held in place with strong magnets for quick and easy adjustments as shown in the right image below.
+- An **adjustable-style** dust shoe is typically mounted to the X-axis of the CNC.
+This means that it never moves unless you manually change it's position, allowing the Z-axis to raise and plunge during cutting while the dust shoe stays in the spot you set it.
+It can be held in place with strong magnets for quick and easy adjustments as in the left image, or secured with a couple bolts as shown in the right image below.

 ![](/_images/_lmmk2/_the-basics/lmk2_dust_boot_adjustable.jpg "Source - https://www.nymolabs.com/products/CNC-dust-shoe-only-for-nbs-6040-nbx-5040"){.aligncenter .size-medium}